Sale of the century

 Fair to middling

 I swim at an indoor pool every Sunday morning, except when I am away from home or have another reasonable excuse, such as I can't be bothered.
 Apart from walking, it is the only regular exercise I take.
-As I plough up and down, which I find extremely boring, I have to have something to…
+As I plough up and down, which I find intensely boring, I need to have something to…

 The Old Elm Tree